rajeshdh/rajeshdh.github.io/_posts/2016-05-01-facebook-messenger-bot.md

 ```
 You can also download complete project from [Github](https://github.com/rajeshdh/facebook-messenger-bot)
-or checkout the live demo by sending a message at my [facebook page.](https://www.facebook.com/teamSanyatra/) Replies will be sent by elizabot.
+~~or checkout the live demo by sending a message at my [facebook page.](https://www.facebook.com/teamSanyatra/) Replies will be sent by elizabot.~~
+You need to get your bot approved from facebook, only then it can work for all otherwise it will work for the tester accounts for that page only.